abdelmajidk/flyer-hartwig-qtl-reanalysis/README.md

 A version of this repository corresponding to the published study will be permanently archived in Zenodo and assigned a DOI.

+## License and reuse

+The Python/Jupyter software and computational code in this repository are licensed under the MIT License; see `LICENSE`.

+Research data distributed in `data/` and derived scientific outputs distributed in `results/` are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license, as documented in the corresponding directory README files.

+External reference resources obtained from SoyBase are not redistributed in this repository and remain subject to the terms of their original provider.